 Access currently constrained by state proceedings

-In April 2026, Kalshi is not accepting new users from certain states pending litigation outcomes.
-The exact list rotates with the legal status of each state's proceedings — if you are in Nevada, you cannot currently trade sports-related contracts on Kalshi because of the state court injunction.
+In mid-2026, Kalshi is not accepting new users from certain states pending litigation outcomes.
+The exact list rotates with the legal status of each state's proceedings, if you are in Nevada, you cannot currently trade sports-related contracts on Kalshi because of the state court injunction.
 If you are in Ohio, similar restrictions apply.
 Check Kalshi's own current state-availability page before assuming you can sign up.

 The federal preemption question